Industry solutions

-Legal Services Solutions
+Legal Services solutions

 There’s a number that keeps showing up in every legal technology survey I read, and it never stops being jarring: lawyers bill an average of 2.9 hours in an eight-hour workday.